 But not really.
 The city’s namesake is in honor of John Tyler, who held some office called “President of the United States” a few years back and was influential in getting the Lone Star State admitted into the union in 1845.

 Tyler is a great place to stop and smell the roses, literally.
 Home of the Texas Rose Festival and featuring more than 400 varieties of that most romantic of woody perennial.
 The city is dotted with so many parks, country clubs, rec centers, trails, shopping centers, and living quarters.

 How would you describe the vibe in the city?

-Tyler is a highly conservative, laid-back city where churches, family restaurants, and strip malls rule the streets.
-An extremely family-friendly community, Tyler boasts a zoo, botanical gardens, planetarium, art museum, science center, and one of Texas’s best state parks.
+Tyler is a laid-back city where restaurants and strip malls rule the streets.
+Tyler boasts a zoo, botanical gardens, planetarium, art museum, science center, and one of Texas’s best state parks.
 If the serenity of suburbia, void of traffic jams and hustle and bustle of the big city is what you crave, you’ll find Tyler rosy as can be.

 Are apartments easy to come by?

 Yep.
 Seek and you shall find a variety of readily available apartments.
 Whether you’re in the market for a cozy 1BR pad in the $600 range or a spacious (1500-plus square feet) townhouse, duplex, or multi-level apartment for closer to $1500, you’ll come across plenty of feasible options.
 There’s not a ton of competition for rental properties, so take your time and scour the market to find your dream dwellings.